-If you invest in NPS (National Pension System), then I am sure you would be interested in knowing the following:
+If you invest in NPS (National Pension System) in 2023, then I am sure you would be interested in knowing the following:

 - How much money you can accumulate in NPS by retirement?

 - How much NPS retirement corpus will you have?